kex0rbin/xdump/README.md

 This is a small hexdump tool written in C.

-When working with tools like **GDB**, **Ghidra**, or doing **reverse engineering**, you often need to inspect the raw bytes of a file or extract readable strings to see functions, imports or plain text.
+When working with tools like **GDB**, **Ghidra**, or doing **reverse engineering**, you often need to inspect the format, the raw bytes of a file or extract readable strings to see functions, imports or plain text.
 This tool allows you to view binary files directly from the terminal, displaying their hexadecimal representation, their offset and their ASCII interpretation and specify the number of lines that you want to see.
 Or you can also extract strings.
 Two functions in a single tool.

 It is a simple project, but it is useful for studying low-level programming, binary analysis, and understanding how data is stored inside files.